In this article:

 Calculates the forecasted value of a given amount by multiplying it against a pattern of amounts or percentages.
 The data parameter should contain the base amount.
 The pattern parameter must contain numbers (either absolute amounts or percentages) in the given cell range or data array that can be applied against the base amount.

 If you provide the optional index parameter, the function will return the future amount as per that index.
-Else, it will return the last amount.
+Else, it will return the final amount after applying all patterns.

 TREND(data, pattern, index, type)